PlanetX-Labs/planetx-labs.github.io/docs/getting-started/intro.md

 ### 🖼️ Smart photo management

-There are over 5 trillion digital photos in existance.
+There are over 5 trillion digital photos in existence.
 Since the introduction of smartphones with built-in cameras that continue to improve every year, we take lots of photos with little thought of how we're going to consume and manage the digital trove of memories we've collected.

 Simply storing your digital photos on the Data Hub isn't enough by itself.
 Included with DASSET is the AI Photos application, which enables you to view, edit, categorize and tag your photos.
 Some of the specific capabilities are as follows: